Research Areas and Related Programs

 The parasitology group at the GCRL has been directed by Dr. Robin Overstreet since 1969.
 Dr. Overstreet leads an active group of scientists and four Ph.D. students.
 Most of their work involves parasitic flatworms or flukes, known to scientists as the Trematodes, a class of parasitic worms in the phylum Platyhelminthes.

-- Toxicogenomics.
-The research of the Aquatic Research Consortium combines genomics and molecular toxicology to find correlations between toxicants and nutrient overload and changes in the genetic profiles of exposed estuarine organisms.
+- Toxicology research at GCRL combines genomics and molecular toxicology to find correlations between toxicants and nutrient overload and changes in the genetic profiles of exposed estuarine organisms.
 The identification of such "biomarker" responses to environmental stressors such as hypoxia and chemical contaminants gives resource managers the information and tools needed for making science-based decisions.
-Joe Griffitt
+Recent oil-related research Joe Griffitt